Good Deeds Program

 How much money will I receive for a Good Deeds restriction?

 The amount a Good Deeds restriction is worth depends on the circumstances, how much an applicant requests, and whether the property meets the review criteria.
 Currently, awards do not exceed 20% of the property's appraised value.
-BSCHT reserves higher award percentages for buyers using the funding as a down payment.

 Who determines if a property will receive a Good Deeds restriction?